 We use this treatment most commonly at intersections and driveways.
 In some places, we use green stripes to help show people riding bikes where they should be positioned in the street.
-This is especially important when they are crossing Green Line trolley tracks.
+This is especially important when they are crossing Green Line trolley tracks or bridge joints.

-At some intersections with signals, we set aside a space between the crosswalk and the traffic lane for people on bikes.
-This bike box provides a safe and visible spot for people on bikes to wait for the light to change.
+At some intersections with signals, we add a bike box between the crosswalk and the traffic lane.
+This provides a safe and visible spot for people on bikes to wait for the light to change.

 Two-stage turn boxes

-Bicyclists first ride through the intersection to the two-stage turn box.
-Then, they turn their bikes to head in the correct direction.
+First, bicyclists ride straight through the intersection to the two-stage turn box.
+The box is usually on or near the opposite corner.
+Then, they turn their bikes to face in the direction of their turn.
 When the light turns green, bicyclists continue straight.

-Two-stage turns are often necessary on separated bike lanes.
-Exiting the bike lane mid-block is generally not allowed by design.
+Two-stage turns are often necessary at intersections with separated bike lanes.
+Exiting the bike lane mid-block before the intersection is generally not possible.